Hiking the Pali Puka Trail on Oʻahu, Hawaiʻi

 Parking for the Pali Puka Trail is located in the same parking lot as the Nuʻuanu Pali Lookout.

-However, for those trying to visit the trail at sunrise and sunset specifically, parking is not recommended in the normal parking lot shown below, as fines have been known to be handed out to cars parking outside of the normal park hours.
+However, for those trying to visit the trail at sunrise and sunset specifically, parking is not recommended in the normal parking lot shown below, as fines have been known to be issued to parked cars outside of the normal Hawaiʻi State Park hours.

-Therefore, if you plan on visiting outside of the posted hours, which also includes being on the hike past the posted hours in the evening, be sure to park elsewhere off the Pali Highway to avoid getting fined.
+Therefore, if you plan on visiting outside of the posted hours, be sure to park elsewhere off the Pali Highway to avoid receiving a fine.

 Nuʻuanu Pali Lookout Parking Fee